vuminhduc97/CrossView/README.md

 ## Features

-- Cross-platform support for Windows, macOS, Linux, Android, iOS, WebAssembly, PS5, Xbox, and a noop mode.
+- Cross-platform support for Windows, macOS, Linux, Android, iOS, WebAssembly, PS5, Xbox, and a No-op/Console mode.
-- Window creation and management.
+- Window Creation and Management.
 - Platform-specific implementation details hidden behind a common interface.
+- Namespace 'CrossViewer' Prevents Global Code Leaks
+- C++20 and Factory Pattern Design
+- Platform-Specific Factories
+- Memory Management and Error Handling
+You’re using std::unique_ptr to manage the CrossView object, which is a safe and efficient choice.

+- Split-Screen and VR Features
+In CrossViewNoop, the setSplitScreen and setupVR methods are stubbed out.
+Ensure that these features are appropriately implemented in the platform-specific classes where applicable.

 ## Supported Platforms